 By Lisa Spelman

-Lisa Spelman is vice president and general manager of the Data Center Marketing Group at Intel Corporation.
+Lisa Spelman is corporate vice president and general manager of the Xeon and Memory Group at Intel Corporation.